Vyral/mike-wall-recruiting/_posts/2018-10-27-1-agent-in-san-diego-california-discusses-why-he-moved-to-exp--kyle-whissel.md

 So we had a really good transition over to where we were able to retain almost everybody I think everybody really saw that vision.

-**Mike:**&nbsp;That's awesome man.
+**Mike:** That's awesome man.
 We were kind of the same way on maybe just a smaller scale because I think when we when we broke from Keller Williams We had 15 agents in one stay.
 So I can relate.
 I'm curious though when you decided when you decided as the business owner that you were moving to EXP what was the conversation with your team like?

 **Kyle:** I made a big change with our trip about a year ago and I learned a really valuable lesson is there is a right way and a wrong way to you know convey a big change like this.